 St John's celebrates the Season of Christmas with a variety of worship services.

-Sunday, December 19th - 10:00 a.m. - A Festival of Lessons and Carols for Christmas
+Sunday, December 17th - 4:00 a.m. - A Festival of Nine Lessons and Carols for Christmas

-In the tradition of the English collegiate choirs, this special services pairs up to eight readings that tell of the birth of the Messiah with musical responses ranging from mediaeval carols to congregational hymns to contemporary pop music and instrumental pieces.
+In the tradition of the English collegiate choirs, this special service pairs nine readings that tell of the birth of the Messiah with musical responses ranging from mediaeval carols to congregational hymns to contemporary pop music and instrumental pieces.
 Always a congregational favourite, join us as we hear the story of the Messiah in word and song.
 This year we welcome the Oriana Singers of Northumberland to lead us in music.

 The family celebration is early enough that kids and seniors who don't want to be out past suppertime can come to worship on the night that Jesus was born.
 Featuring everyone's favourite Christmas carols and a children's pageant that re-enacts the Christmas story, this popular service is a great way to usher in the Christmas season in your family.
 Holy Eucharist/Communion is celebrated.

 Sunday, December 24th - 10:00 p.m. - Christmas Eve Traditional Candlelight Celebration of the Birth of Jesus

 The traditional candlelight celebration begins and ends in the darkened church, with only candles to illuminate our worship.
 This choral service features favourite Christmas carols, including Silent Night by candlelight.
 Holy Eucharist/Communion is celebrated.

 Monday, December 25th - 10:00 a.m. - Christmas Day Traditional Celebration of the Birth of Jesus

 The traditional Christmas morning celebration is a little quieter than those of Christmas Eve.
 In the stillness of a December morning, we gather to hear the story of Jesus' birth and sing Christmas carols.
 Holy Eucharist/Communion is celebrated.